Zywave/booster/README.md

 ## Troubleshooting

-- Static HTML files are output to a `public` folder, whether you're building for production or running the project locally the site will be served from this directory. **Files in the `public` folder will persist until removed**; if you delete files in `src` it may still be accessible in the `public` folder and therefore in your site,  be careful to delete `public` and re-build if necessary.
+- Static HTML files are output to a `_site` folder, whether you're building for production or running the project locally the site will be served from this directory. **Files in the `_site` folder will persist until removed**; if you delete files in `src` it may still be accessible in the `_site` folder and therefore in your site,  be careful to delete `_site` and re-build if necessary.

 ## Helpful information